10 Future-Thinking Startups Fighting Climate Change

 IPCC Article Images.001.jpeg

 Circulor is a climate tech startup founded in 2007.
-They aim to bring transparency to materials supply chains.
-Through their SaaS digital platform, Circulor is able to track raw material composition changes in order to monitor emissions and underpin circular economy ambitions.
+They aim to bring transparency to materials supply chains using blockchain, IoT, and AI.
+Through their SaaS digital platform, Circulor can track raw material composition changes to monitor emissions and underpin circular economy ambitions.

 Heirloom